 - Experience History Through Music: America, Westward Ho!, and Musical Memories of Laura Ingalls Wilder by Diana Waring

-**I’ll also be writing online courses about hymns and folk songs ~ coming soon!
+**I’ll also be writing an online course about folk songs ~ coming soon!

 To learn more about Charlotte Mason’s method, I recommend: